Protecting Your Rights

 The second vial is sent to DFS and is held for 90 days.
 The defense attorney can then have the vial sent to an independent laboratory for testing.
 If DFS loses the independent sample, the BAC results should be excluded from evidence.
 A good DUI attorney should always request independent testing, especially since the blood alcohol content of a sample tends to diminish after the blood is taken, and the second test will often be lower.

 Not all blood tests are performed by police personnel.
 Sometimes hospitals run the blood test, especially when the driver is hospitalized due to an accident.
-Because the law allows the results of hospital blood analysis to be used in trial, and because each hospital has a different process for drawing and testing blood, defense attorneys dealing with blood samples need to be aware of the varying methods used to test BAC.
+Because the law allows the results of hospital blood analysis to be used in trial, and because each hospital has a different process for drawing and testing blood, defense attorney dealing with blood samples need to be aware of the varying methods used to test BAC.
 This fact is another reason to hire an attorney that specializes in DUI defense.

 Typically, hospitals use the enzymatic method for determining BAC.
 However, one flaw of this method is that it tends to produce erroneously high readings if certain chemicals caused by tissue trauma are present in the blood.
 For instance, drivers who sustain bruises in an accident may produce erroneously high BAC readings.